PaulKinlan/paul.kinlan.me/content/en/2021-04-02-how-compatible-is-the-web.markdown

     * Actually do we know what developers say they support?
 Yes, Quarterly survey says: Chromium/Blink, WebKit, Gecko.
   * Can it be used to help prioritize compat across all browsers?
 (More research needed)
   * Can we look use caniuse compat data?
 WPT?
-  * Can we just look at wpt.fyi?
+  * Can we just look at wpt.fyi test runs?
   * Why would Browser Vendors care?
 Work out what to work on.
 Show they are listening to the needs of developers.
   * Why would Developers care?
 Perception, developers tell us constantly that compat is a huge issue in their day to day lives.
 There's a lot of work in browsers to improve that, but it goes unseen.